Doping in sport: The Convicts of the Road

 Francis Pélissier said much later: "Londres was a famous reporter but he didn't know about cycling.
 We kidded him a bit with our cocaine and our pills.
-Even so, the Tour de France in 1924 was no picnic."Woodland, Les: Yellow Jersey Guide to the Tour de France, Yellow Jersey, London, 2007 The acceptance of drug-taking in the Tour de France was so complete by 1930, when the race changed to national teams that were to be paid for by the organisers, that the rule book distributed to riders by the organiser, Henri Desgrange, reminded them that drugs were not among items with which they would be provided.
+Even so, the Tour de France in 1924 was no picnic."
+The acceptance of drug-taking in the Tour de France was so complete by 1930, when the race changed to national teams that were to be paid for by the organisers, that the rule book distributed to riders by the organiser, Henri Desgrange, reminded them that drugs were not among items with which they would be provided.
 The use of Pot Belge by road cyclists in continental Europe exemplifies a cross-over between recreational and performance-enhancing abuse of drugs by sportsman.

 Festina affair

 In 1998, the entire Festina team were excluded from the Tour de France following the discovery of a team car containing large amounts of various performance-enhancing drugs.
 The team director later admitted that some of the cyclists were routinely given banned substances.
 Six other teams pulled out in protest including Dutch team TVM who left the tour still being questioned by the police.
 The Festina scandal overshadowed cyclist Marco Pantani's tour win, but he himself later failed a test.
 The infamous "Pot Belge" or "Belgian mix" has a decades-long history in pro cycling, among both riders and support staff.
 David Millar, the 2003 World-Time Trial Champion, admitted using EPO, and was stripped of his title and suspended for two years.
 Roberto Heras was stripped of his victory in the 2005 Vuelta a España and suspended for two years after testing positive for EPO.